 I'm giving you 2 case studies and read Daisy's story below.

-Case sudy one – Juliette & Calvin 18 months
+Case study one - Juliette & Calvin 18 months

-Calvin 18 months – was in mums bed constantly, stopped breastfeeding a month ago.
-Mum tried to move him to a cot herself, he proceeded tovomited every time and had separation anxiety.
-Mum and dad were taking Calvin to Vietnam the very next day for a 30 day trip to see family and friends.
-Calvin was going to be sleeping in a portacot in many different sleep environments – hotels, family homes etc.
+Calvin, 18 months - was in mum's bed constantly stopped breastfeeding a month ago.
+Mum tried to move him to a cot herself; he proceeded to vomit every time and had separation anxiety.
+Mum and dad were taking Calvin to Vietnam the very next day for a 30-day trip to see family and friends.
+Calvin was going to be sleeping in a travel cot in many different sleep environments - hotels, family homes, etc.

-On night one we moved Calvin to cot in mums room at the foot of her bed, into a sleeping bag and gave him a bedtime routine.
-We brought bedtime earlier as he had been going down at 9:30pm.
-This was way too late and he was always overtired.
+On night one, we moved Calvin to a cot in Mum's room at the foot of her bed into a sleeping bag and gave him a bedtime routine.
+We brought bedtime earlier as he had been going down at 9:30 pm.
+This was way too late, and he was always overtired.
 Use parental presence method, discussed and demonstrated how to use it.

-On night one he settled within 1hr 20 mins, big tantrum, screaming, throwing head back, back arching, tried to bite me!
-Vomited (forced vomit not a stressed one) over the side of cot as last escalation.
+On night one, he settled within 1hr 20 mins, big tantrum, screaming, throwing head back, back-arching, tried to bite me!
+Vomited (forced vomit, not a stressed one) over the side of the cot as the last escalation.
 We cleaned him up and carried on settling.
-Calvin fell asleep peacefully in his cot and no cuddles were needed.
+Calvin fell asleep peacefully in his cot, and no cuddles were needed.

-Mum slept in room next to Calvin.
+Mum slept in the room next to Calvin.
 I explained how to do this on holiday.

 Case study two - Elliot 7 months

-Four years ago I went to help Cassie and her 6 month old baby Elliot.
-Mum is a nurse and and had been to both sleep schools, Karitane and Tresillian nd Elliot had ‘failed’ at both.
-Elliot had been patted, envelope sheeted (a bit like a Safe-T-Sleep where they are pinned down in a cot with 2 sheets wrapped around the baby’s body and the mattress).
+Four years ago, I went to help Cassie and her 6-month-old baby Elliot.
+Mum is a nurse and had been to both sleep schools, Karitane and Tresillian, and Elliot had 'failed' at both.
+Elliot had been patted, envelope sheeted (a bit like a Safe-T-Sleep where they are pinned down in a cot with 2 sheets wrapped around the baby's body and the mattress).
 He was also held to sleep.
 Eeeek.

 I hope you are keeping well.
-We have just come back from a month holiday in south east Asia and thanks to you and all your help with charlie he was an absolute dream to travel with.
-Charlie changed time zones 3 times and it really didn’t bother his sleeping much at all!
-I really can’t thank you enough.
+We have just come back from a month's holiday in southeast Asia, and thanks to you and all your help with charlie, he was an absolute dream to travel with.
+Charlie changed time zones three times, and it really didn't bother his sleeping much at all!
+I really can't thank you enough.